 Ingredients

-- 2 pounds skinless boneless chicken thighs, cut into 1 inch pieces
+- 2 pounds boneless skinless chicken thighs or breasts cut into 1 inch pieces

 - 2 tablespoons lemon juice